Manege Business Programme

 Speakers:

-Abbas Aliabadi — Minister of Energy of the Islamic Republic of Iran
+Karim Badawi — Minister of Petroleum and Mineral Resources of the Arab Republic of Egypt

-Jurabek Mirzamahmudov — Minister of Energy of the Republic of Uzbekistan
+Alparslan Bayraktar — Minister of Energy and Natural Resources of the Republic of Türkiye

 Alexander Novak — Deputy Prime Minister of the Russian Federation